Last Week Tonight with John Oliver: YouTube channel

 A YouTube video of a segment on the show supporting the UK remaining in the EU was found to be the single most shared video clip on Twitter during the run-up to the 2016 EU membership referendum.

 The show's production has also created content specifically for fan use.
 For the March 19, 2017, episode, which reported on Bolivia's growing coalition of workers clad in zebra suits to educate civilians about traffic laws, the show's production recorded 23 minutes of a person in a zebra costume dancing and gesticulating before a green screen so that viewers could edit it into other videos for humorous effect.
 A similar video called "Real Animals, Fake Paws" for use in reenacting U.S. Supreme Court cases was released after the October 19, 2014, episode where dogs were used instead of justices to make listening to oral court cases more amusing to the general public and to increase interest in the subject.

 By April 2015, the channel had attained over a million subscribers.
 That number had risen to over 5 million by May 2017.
 As of November 2025, the channel has over 10 million subscribers and more than 4.5 billion views.

 Renewals

 Oliver's initial contract with HBO was for two years with an option for extension.
 In September 2020, HBO announced that the show had been renewed for three additional seasons of 30 episodes each, keeping the show on the air through 2023.
 The show's tenth season was impacted by the 2023 Writers Guild of America strike, with no shows airing from May through September, reducing the number of episodes for the season from the typical 30 down to 21.
 On December 5, 2023, HBO announced that the show had been renewed for three additional seasons, keeping the show on the air through 2026.
 The show's twelfth season premiered on February 16, 2025.

+The thirteenth season was announced on February 2, 2026.
+It premiered on February 15, 2026.
+Oliver extended his contract with HBO by one year in July 2026, renewing the series for a fourteenth season.